iotexproject/arduino-sdk/README.md

-# IoTeX-Client
+# IoTeX Blockchain Client for Embedded systems

-A simple C++ API client implementation in for the IoTeX Blockchain.
+A simple IoTeX Blockchain client implementation in C++ for embedded systems.
+Supporting Arduino IDE and PlatformIO.
 Compatible with some popular Arduino boards and Raspberry Pi/Unix environments.

 ## Documentation / Usage